 Page 3

-Mrs. Downing, head nurse, was in place, at work, after her vacation.
+Mrs. Downing, head nurse, appeared on the scene at work after her vacation.
 This woman exuded confidence and strength.
-She had the appearance of a mature woman with hair white as her starched uniform and nurse's cap.
-White hose and no nonsense, comfortable shoes made a person believe she was all business but, kindly.
+She had the appearance of a mature woman with hair as white as her starched uniform and nurse's cap.
+White hose and no nonsense comfortable shoes made a person believe she was all business.
 The whole staff was more relaxed.
-Something about the strong woman must have given them a security.
-I was soon to learn how she did it.
+Something about the strong woman must have given them a security and I was soon to learn how she did it.
+Maybe things would have been different if she had been on duty the day before.

 On this visit she was carrying Rhonda, my child, in her arms.
-As she handed the baby to me, I was unbelieving of this tiny person's injuries.
+When she handed the baby to me, I could hardly believe the injuries of this tiny person.
 Her eyes were swollen shut, black, and blue.
-All about her forehead and head she was bruised with the imprints of the forceps that left marks there.
+All about her forehead and head she was bruised with the imprints of the forceps.

 “Will she be blind?”
 I fearfully asked

-“No, the swelling will soon go down and her eyes will be all right.”
+"No, the swelling will soon go down and her eyes will be all right."
 The nurse reassured me.
 This wasn't exactly true because Rhonda has had trouble with her eyes from the injury.
-There are no corrective glasses that can help because it is a brain injury, but for the time Mrs. Downing helping me to cope was more important than any fearful prediction that someone could make.
+There are no corrective glasses to help because her's is a brain injury.
+Mrs. Downing helped me to cope and that was more important than any fearful prediction.

 “For the first time someone is exercising intelligence,” I believed.

-Mrs. Downing went on to say, “You had a reaction to the anesthesia and some do.
-Instead of doing what it was supposed to do, the drug reacted in an opposite way.
-This can happen.
+"You had a reaction to the anesthesia.
+Instead of working as is should, the drug reacted in an opposite way.
+This can happen."
+Mrs. Downing tried to explain.

-“With the breast milk you have pumped, we have been feeding Rhonda, through an eye dropper.
-She probably can't nurse yet because her mouth and throat are still sore and swollen from oxygen.
-You did say you wanted to breast feed?”
+We are feeding Rhonda through an eye dropper with the breast milk you have pumped.
+She probably can't nurse yet because her mouth and throat are still sore and swollen from the oxygen.
+You did say you wanted to breast feed?"
 Mrs. Downing looked directly at me.

-This woman was moving on, and it made me feel I wanted to do the same.
-“Yes, I do.”
-I was certain about that.
+"Yes, I do."
+This woman was moving on, and made me feel I wanted to do the same.
+"Yes, I do."
+I repeated and was certain about that.

-“Our Native American mothers always do, and we are proud of that.”
-Mrs. Downing voiced her admiration in the year of 1959.
+"Our Native American mothers always nurse their babies and we are proud of that."
+Mrs. Downing voiced her admiration.

-Emotions and feelings of anger were strong but somehow even in youth there was the knowledge that this was not the time to fall.
+Emotions and feelings of anger were strong but even in youth there was the knowledge that this was not the time to fall.
 This poor child was beautiful even in her injuries.
 Her golden, reddish, blond hair curled over some of the bruised places.
-She had battled for her life so valiantly, it would be a cowardly thing not to help her.
-Slowly but ever so slowly Rhonda began to take the breast and it was if a sudden ray of sunshine darted a shaft of light onto us.
+She had battled for her life so valiantly what a cowardly thing it would be not to help her.
+Slowly but ever so slowly, Rhonda began to take the breast and it was as if that sudden ray of sunshine darted a shaft of light onto us.
 She immediately began to improve.
 It was miraculous.

 The next few days, Mrs. Downing gave me instructions about caring for my child.
 I made notes and kept them for many years.
-Somewhere, they have been lost, but I do remember one thing she said that I have used with all my children and my grandchildren, as well.
+Somewhere they have been lost, but I do remember one thing she said I have used with all my children and my grandchildren, as well.

-“Loving a child is not spoiling them.
-Allowing them to have bad manners is what one can call, spoiled.”
-These words came from a wise and kindly woman, and have been valued for all my life.
+"Loving a child is not spoiling them.
+Allowing them to have bad manners is what one can call, spoiled, " she said.
+These words came from a wise, sympathetic woman, and I have valued that wisdom for all my life.

 Return to section index page